Skip to main content

 The biggest mistake is treating a journey map as a deliverable instead of a diagnostic tool.

-A journey map only matters if it helps you improve the experience.
+A journey map only matters if it helps improve the experience.

 A Practical User Journey Workflow